julianorchard/dotfiles/.docs/README-2.md

 ## License

-Everything here, unless otherwise stated[^1], is under the MIT License.
+Everything here, unless otherwise stated, is under the MIT License.
 See [License](/LICENSE) for more information.

-[^1]: Emacs typically uses GPLv3+, but this is compatible with the MIT license.
-Chocolatey is under the Apache 2.0 license, so again, compatible.

 ## Credits